lgbrownjr/ser2bt-bridge/README.md

 # ser2bt-bridge
 ---
-## Serial to Bluetooth bridge for raspberry pi zero w
+## Serial to Bluetooth bridge for raspberry pi zero w & w2:
-Before we begin, understand that everything in this repository is a work in progress...  :slightly_smiling_face:

 ### Definitions:
 I tend to use several different descriptors for each component that is involved with this project, so I've tried to define them below:
-- For the purpose of this project, the terms *slave* refers to a end device you want to connect to, such as a router, switch, Firewall, Wireless LAN Controller, or any appliance that has a console interfiace.
+- For the purpose of this project, the terms *slave* refers to a end device you want to connect to, such as a router, switch, Firewall, Wireless LAN Controller, or any appliance that has a console interface.
-- The terms *master*  refers to the PC, laptop, phone, or tablet.
+- The terms *master*  refers to the PC, laptop, phone, or tablet that is being usede to connect to the *slave* device.
-- The terms *bridge*, or *pi* refer to the *raspberry pi zero w*, that is being used as a *bridge* to connect *master* to *slave*(s).
+- The terms *bridge*, or *pi* refer to the *raspberry pi zero w/w2*, that is being used to *bridge* the *master* to *slave* device.
 - The terms *user*, *you*, *network engineer*, *network administrator*, *administrator*, or *engineer* all refer to the person using this *bridge*.
 ### Preamble:
-This project is made up of a set of scripts, services and libraries "used loosely" that allow a user to connect "through" a *raspberry pi zero w* from their phone/tablet/laptop's bluetooth interface to the console port on a *slave* device such as a switch, router, firewall, etc.  This allows the network/system engineer to manage devices via it's console port, while enjoying the benefit of not having to be tethered right up to it.
+This project is made up of a set of scripts, services and libraries (used loosely) that allow a *user* to connect "through" a *raspberry pi zero w* from their phone/tablet/laptop's bluetooth interface to the console port on a *slave* device such as a switch, router, firewall, etc.  This allows the *user* to manage *slave* devices via it's console port, while enjoying the benefit of not having to be tethered right up to it.
 #### How it works at a high level/Feature List:
-These scripts and services basicaly utilize *screen* and *rfcomm* to "bridge" a connection between the *master*, and the *slave* you are attempting to connect to.
+These scripts and services basicaly utilize *screen* and *rfcomm* to "bridge" a connection between the *master*, and the *slave* device you are attempting to connect to.
 - By design, this prject does not have security in mind, preferring instead to focus on easy discovery, pairing, and connectivity to allow the network administrator to focus on getting their work done.
     - The Bridge will always be discoverable, and will not require a pin to complete the pairing process.
     - *ser2bt-bridge* has been tested with *master* devices using the following Operating Systems: Linux, Android, Windows 10, and ChromeOS (with caveats).
         - Although I do not own a mac, I have no reason to belive it won't work with *ser2bt-bridge*.
-    - When connecting to the bridge over bluetooth, the administrator will be auto logged-in as user pi.
+    - When connecting to the bridge over bluetooth, the administrator will be auto logged-in to it as user *pi*.
-        - This will in no way affect access to the _slave_ device.
-If the _slave_ requires a username/password to administer it, then you will still be required to use those credentials.
+        - This will in no way affect access to the *slave* device.
+If the *slave* requires a username/password to administer it, then you will still be required to use those credentials.
-- Connection between the *master* and the *bridge* will be 9600 Baud - this is to maximize range.
 - Once the *master* is connected to the *bridge*, it will attempt to look for any available serial (usb or acm) ports.
-At this point one of three things are expected to occur:
+At this point 1 of 3 things are expected to occur:
-    - If the *bridge* was connected to a single *slave*, then it will open a *screen* session to that serial port outomagically.
+    1. If the *bridge* was connected to a single *slave*, then it will open a *screen* session to that serial port outomagically.
-    - If the *bridge* was connected (via OTG usb hub) to multiple switches, then it will create one *screen* session for each active serial port found, list them on your display, and exit to shell.
+    2. If the *bridge* was connected (via OTG usb hub) to multiple switches, then it will create one *screen* session for each active serial port found, list them on your display, and exit to shell.
+        - There will be instructions on the monitor telling you how to access each screen.
-    - If the *bridge* does not detect any new usb/acm ports, then the it will state that fact and then drop to the *bridges* bash shell.
+    3. If the *bridge* does not detect any new usb/acm ports, then the it will state that fact and then drop the user to the bash shell.
+        - If you connect the *bridge* to the slave after power on, and initial detection of the usb/acm ports, then type the following command to have it look for connected ports:  `ser2bt-bridge`
 - The connection between the *bidge* and the *slave* is set to 9600 Baud.
 I'm looking to set this as a configurable element in the future.
+But as the baud rate goes up, the range one can walk away from the *bridge* will go down.
 - While connected to a *slave*, the *bridge* will begin logging all session traffic between the *master* and *slave*.
 (This is why it is important to make sure the *bridge* somehow either has its time set manually, or receives its time from an external source, such as ntp server and/or an onboard rtc.)
 - If you become disconnected from the *bridge*, and want to reconnect, do not try to use the terminal program's *reconnect* feature.
-I order to reconnect, first close the window, then re-open the connection profile.
+In order to reconnect, first close the window, then re-open the connection profile.
 - If your setup has one of the two UPS's listed below, then services that will monitor battery level, and will automatically shutdown if the battery level reaches 2%.
     - If you are using the *PiSugar2* UPS, then you get several added benefits:
         - An on board RTC.